George Gund II: Descendants

-George Gund III and Gordon Gund formerly owned the Cleveland Cavaliers professional basketball team and the San Jose Sharks and Minnesota North Stars professional ice hockey teams.
+George Gund III and Gordon Gund formerly owned the Cleveland Cavaliers NBA team and the San Jose Sharks and Minnesota North Stars NHL teams.

 In 1991, Agnes Gund was named president of the Museum of Modern Art in New York City.
 She stepped down in 2002.

 Graham Gund is the founder and owner of Graham Gund Architects, an architectural design firm based in Cambridge, Massachusetts.
 An award-winning architect and noted art collector, he has designed numerous important buildings and residences, including the Shakespeare Theatre Company's Sidney Harman Hall in Washington, D.C., and overseen numerous redevelopment projects, such as the refurbishment of historic Faneuil Hall.
 He is also a trustee of the Museum of Fine Arts, Boston.

-Geoffrey Gund teaches at the Dalton School in New York City and is president of The George Gund Foundation.
+Geoffrey Gund taught at the Dalton School in New York City until his retirement in 2013 and was president of The George Gund Foundation until his retirement in 2019.

 Louise Gund is a Tony Award-winning theater producer, environmentalist, women's activist, and philanthropist.